NorwegianVeterinaryInstitute/NVIbatch/README.md

     library(NVIbatch)

-`NVIbatch`provides tools to facilitate the writing of batch R-scripts that should be run automatically at specific times.
+`NVIbatch` provides tools to facilitate the writing of batch R-scripts that should be run automatically at specific times.
+The vignette “Run R scripts automatically” gives a detailed description on how you can set up an automatic batch job to run an R script on Windows.

 The full list of all available functions and datasets can be accessed by typing